Rules and Information

 - Awards will be at the judge’s discretion based on the criteria.
 There is not automatically a 1st, 2nd and 3rd place award.

 - The Show Committee enforces policy and procedures.
 Any issues regarding proper placement, originality, etc., brought to the attention of the Show Director or Show Committee during the show will be directed to the head judge so that a determination can be made.
 Any entry deemed in poor taste will be disqualified and removed.
 Judges and/or Show Committee have the right to re-classify an entry if necessary.
 If an entry is deemed to be a copy of someone else’s work, the entry will be disqualified.

 - Entries are classified by Division (the experience/skill level of the entrant) and Style (the cake structure and type).

 - Competitors may enter only one division but submit as many style entries in that division as they choose.
 Review the division and style information and choose the division that most closely matches your skill level.
 It is the responsibility of the entrant to accurately and fairly place themselves in a Division.
-Extra consideration should be given to other applicable skills – for example a competitor who has an art degree and has worked with clay sculptures for 5 years should be entering in the Advanced or higher Division even if they have only been working with cake and edible media for a short time.
+Consideration should be given to other applicable skills, for example a competitor with an art degree and has worked with clay sculptures for 5 years should be entering in the Advanced or higher Division even if they have only been working with cake and edible media for a short time.